-This year, Halloween Horror Nights will be held on select nights from September 2, 2022 until October 31, 2022.
+This year, Halloween Horror Nights will be held on select nights through October 31, 2022.
 The after hours party runs from 6:30 p.m. until 2 a.m. on most nights.
 For most of its run, Halloween Horror Nights is held Wednesday through Sunday.
 Only Mondays and Tuesdays are safe from the carnage!

 Single night tickets, multi-night passes, and Express Pass are all on sale for 2022 Halloween Horror Nights.
 Prices for HHN 31 vary dramatically, starting at around $75 if purchased in advance online (which you absolutely should do, as prices can be $50 more expensive day of at the gates).
 This may seem steep, but it’s cheaper than Walt Disney World’s Halloween parties–plus, multi-night HHN passes are considerably more affordable per visit.